mirage/mirage-www/tmpl/blog/mirage-entropy.md

 Combination of event timings and built-in RNG does have certain unpredictability in the long run, especially if our unikernel is running on a multi-tenant host and competing for CPU with other instances.
-But the entropy in each individual event, that is, exact timing of each individual event, is still relatively low: we can assume that a determined attacker can guess each individual time up to a certain precision we that don't know, but which we can assume is high.
-Does this compromise our RNG?
+But the entropy in each individual event is still relatively low: we can assume that a determined attacker can guess each individual time stamp up to a certain precision that we don't know, but which is potentially quite high.
+This creates the following problem: imagine that an attacker knows the current PRNG state, and can measure the time of the next event, but not with sufficient precision to know the last two bits of the timestamp.
+Thus, our event contains two bits of entropy relative to this attacker.
+If we immediately update the PRNG, the attacker only has to observe some of the output and check four candidate states against it, to fully recover knowledge about the state and negate our entropy addition.
+On the other hand, if we decide to wait and try to accumulate many more events before updating the PRNG, we keep generating a fully predictable sequence in the meantime.

-XXXX a paragraph elaborating fortuna's accumulator system which saves the day...
+And here is where Fortuna really shines.
+It keeps accumulating events in 32 internal pools in a round-robin fashion.
+These pools are constantly being activated, but with an exponentially decreasing frequency.
+The pools activated too frequently are wasted, but one of them is activated with just the right frequency to contain enough entropy to make it prohibitively expensive for an attacker to enumerate all the possibilities.
+This design was [shown][eat-your-entropy] to be within a constant factor from optimal entropy use, and in particular, scales robustly with the actual amount of entropy inherent in the input events.

 This leaves us with the problem of boot-time entropy.
 Not only can the saved random seed be reused by cloning the disk image, but in many cases, a MirageOS